tc39/proposal-decimal/README.md

-# ECMAScript proposal: Arbitrary-precision decimal numbers in JavaScript
+# Ecma TC39 JavaScript Decimal proposal

-The BigDecimal proposal would add a new primitive type in JavaScript, analogous to BigInt, for arbitrarily-precise, base-10 decimal numbers.
+The TC39 Decimal proposal is an investigation into adding a built-in data type in JavaScript to prepresent base-10 decimal numbers.

+This whole proposal is basically a big open question, and we'd welcome your participation in discussing the design space in the issues linked above.
+We'd especially encourage you to help us answer these and other questions by [contributing documentation about use cases you care about](https://github.com/littledan/proposal-decimal/issues/3).

 **Champions**: Daniel Ehrenberg (Igalia), Andrew Paprocki (Bloomberg)

 **Stage**: Stage 0 of [the TC39 process](https://tc39.github.io/process-document/).

-## Motivation
+## Use cases and goals

 Accurate storage and processing of base-10 decimal numbers is a frequent need in JavaScript.
 Currently, developers sometimes represent these using libraries for this purpose, or sometimes use Strings.
 Sadly, JavaScript Numbers are also sometimes used, leading to real, end-user-visible rounding errors.

-The goal of the BigDecimal proposal is to add a decimal type to the JavaScript standard library, in a way that provides such good ergonomics, functionality and performance that people feel comfortable using it when it's appropriate.
+The goal of the Decimal proposal is to add a decimal type to the JavaScript standard library, in a way that provides such good ergonomics, functionality and performance that people feel comfortable using it when it's appropriate.
 Being built-in to JavaScript means that we will get optimizable, well-maintained implementations that don't require transmitting, storing or parsing additional JavaScript code.

-### Interchange or calculations with money or other decimal quantities
+### Primary use case: Representing human-readable decimal values such as money

 Many currencies tend to be expressed with decimal quantities.
 Although it's possible represent money as integer "cents", this approach runs into a couple issues:
 - There's a persistent mismatch between the way humans think about money and the way it's manipulated in the program, causing mental overhead for the programmer.